2007 New Mexico Lobos football team: New Mexico State

-In the annual Battle for 1-25, New Mexico State, which was losing in the overtime series between the two, was determined to pull out a victory against their instate rival New Mexico.
-New Mexico was ready, however, and their offense was on target most of the night.

 To begin the game, both sides showed their offenses, putting up 14 points on both sides of the scoreboard.
 The second quarter seemed to slow down the offensive production.
 New Mexico's defense allowed 0 points, while New Mexico State's gave up only a field goal.
 The score going into halftime was 17–14.
 In the third quarter, both teams again showed off their offense, but the defense was still strong.
 Both teams put up 10 points, making the score 27–24 going into the final quarter of the game.

 New Mexico scored a touchdown early in the quarter, while New Mexico State made a field goal, making the score 34–27 with around 7:00 left to play.
 NMSU had possession of the ball, and was driving down the field, led mostly by quarterback Chase Holbrook.
 Momentum swung, however, when an errant pass landed in the arms of New Mexico's Frankie Solomon.
 New Mexico quarterback Donovan Porterie stepped up quickly, connecting on a 50-yard pass to Travis Brown to reach the Aggies' 25-yard line.
 John Sullivan made a 21-yard field goal, putting the Lobos up 37–27 with 5:22 to play.
 Despite a 10-point deficit, the Aggies began to drive again, but their loss was guaranteed when Holbrook threw another interception.
 New Mexico quickly drove down the field and scored a touchdown, making the score 44–27.
 Holbrook would not quit, though, and he drove his Aggie team down for a touchdown with 1:16 left to play.
 On the onside kick, New Mexico State managed to retrieve the ball, but with such little time left, they could not score in time, reaching the 4-yard line when time expired.

 The game drew the fourth largest crowd ever in University Stadium, with an attendance of 41,033.
 University Stadium's capacity only reaches 38,634, but many fans sat on the grassy area on the southeast part of the stadium.

 With the win, the Lobos improved to 1–1.